KyTDK/Moderator-Bot/docs/faq.md

 The bot acknowledges and deletes each command after processing, so make sure your publisher monitors the response stream (and/or sets reasonable retention limits) to pick up results promptly.

+The stream plumbing is powered by the reusable `modules.utils.redis_stream.RedisStreamConsumer`, so any future feature that needs Redis stream ingestion can subclass the same wrapper instead of re-implementing connection, polling, and ack logic.

 ---

 ## Operational Considerations